owntheweb/static-nextjs-blog/posts/2023/vr-ready-stereo-pairs-and-gifs-from-library-of-congress-stereocard-collection.md

 ![Hall of Mosaics, Mexico (1903)](images/hall-of-mosaics.gif) Hall of Mosaics, marvelous relic of prehistoric builders, ruins of Mitla, Mexico (1903) ([source](https://www.loc.gov/pictures/collection/stereo/item/2021636567/))

-At the time of writing this post, my project didn't survive the bricking of my last laptop (Note to future self: Post these small projects to GitHub always!!!).
-However, there are still artifacts from the project that survive for purposes of this post at least.
-The next rendition of this when/if needed will just be built faster and at a higher quality.
-I did learn a ton from this, serving its purpose in making me stronger in different areas of React.
+At the time of writing this post, my little project didn't survive the bricking of my last laptop (Note to future self: Post these small projects to GitHub always!).
+However, there are still artifacts from the project that survive for purposes of this post.
+I did learn a ton, with this project serving its purpose in making me stronger in different areas of React.

-If anyone has a need to create a virtual gallery of our history in VR, let's connect!
+If anyone has a need to create a virtual gallery of our history in VR, let's connect. :)